Venika/ToDoList/README.md

 ## Notes

 Describe any challenges encountered while building the app.
-The design view wasn't working properly initially because'Autoconnection to parent' was disabled.
-Fixed by enabling it.
+The design view wasn't working properly initially because 'Autoconnection to parent' was disabled.
+Understanding recyclerview took a bit of time.

 ## License